-Secondly, it is necessary to allow the Board of Directors to replenish, via purchases and/or sales of own shares on the market, in any quantity it deems appropriate, the reserve of own shares for the stock option plan for the Group's management, as well as to manage the implementation of the plan with the allocation of new stock options and/or the granting of stock options to beneficiaries who meet the conditions for the early exercise of options.
+The second requirement concerns the need to allow the Board of Directors to replenish, via purchases and/or sales of own shares on the market, in any quantity it deems appropriate, the reserve of own shares for the stock option plan for Group management, and to manage the implementation of the plan with the allocation of new stock options and/or the granting of stock options to beneficiaries who meet the conditions for the early exercise of options.

-Authorisation has been given until 30 June 2018 to purchase ordinary shares of the Company on one or more occasions.
+Authorisation has been given until 30 June 2019 to purchase ordinary shares of the Company on one or more occasions.
 The shares acquired must not exceed the total share capital provided for in article 2357 of the Civil Code, also taking into account the own shares already held by the Company.
 The Board of Directors is also authorised to sell, on one or more occasions, the total quantity of own shares held.